 Best wedding gifts, according to newlyweds

-Newly engaged couple Oralia Lainez and Jakub Tutka are filling their wedding registry with what they call "household luxuries" like this Crock-Pot slow cooker.
-"These are things we'd like and would use but aren't necessities," Lainez said.
+Newly engaged couple Oralia Lainez and Jakub Tutka are filling their wedding registry with what they call "household luxuries," like this Crock-Pot slow cooker.
+"These are things we'd like and would use but aren't necessities," Lainez says.

 Air fryers are a kitchen must-have.
 Anything from cookies to steak can be made in an air fryer with ease and little to no mess.
 Breakfast, lunch and dinner are served in minutes, and with dishwasher-safe parts, cleaning up is just as easy as cooking.